 IB-TAP is both a program and a research project examining the impact of arts integration within an IB framework.
-The goals of IB-TAP were:
+Visit This Web Page, The goals of IB-TAP were:

 - To improve student achievement in the arts and other academic areas

 - To improve educators’ instructional practices through arts partnerships